Preliminary analysis

 • Add an edge from a read model to an aggregate if the read model updates from an event emitted by the aggregate and their data models have entities in common.

-9. Assign aggregates, automatic policies, and read models to modules based on the above dependency graph:
+9. Assign aggregates, automatic policies, and read models to subdomains based on the above dependency graph:

-• If a read model only has outgoing edges and those are all to aggregates in the same module, assign the read model to that module.
+• If all outgoing edges of the read model are to aggregates in the same domain, assign the read model to that domain.

-• Assign each automatic policy to the module that contains its read model.
+• Assign each command to the subdomain that contains the aggregate that accepts the command.

 Architecture